amulchapla/AI-Conversational-Copilot/README.md

     <img src="common/images/configure-liveguidance.png " align="center" />

-2. **GPT-Vision**: This feature uses Azure OpenAI GPT-4 Vision to extract key information from images.
+2. **GPT-Vision**: This feature uses Azure OpenAI GPT-4o Vision to extract key information from images.
 This feature is disabled by default.
 To enable this feature, go to "Settings" and then enable "GPT-Vision".
-An example of GPT-Vision output is shown below.
+An example of GPT-4o (formerly GPT-Vision) output is shown below.

     <img src="common/images/sampleoutput-gptv-cardamage.png " align="center" />